zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

 Follow these steps to install the SDK on your host system.

 #.
-Download the Yocto self-extractable binary from:
+Download the SDK self-extractable binary from:

    https://zephyr-download.01.org/zephyr-sdk/zephyr-sdk-0.6-i686-setup.run